Crafting a full life in the arts

-That’s the message that the InterArts Council, in partnership with the Career Development Center, wants to impart to Mount Holyoke College students and alums as it holds the 10th Crafting a Life in the Arts event on February 13.
+That’s the message that the InterArts Council, in partnership with the Career Development Center, wants to impart to Mount Holyoke College students and alums as it holds the 10th Crafting a Life in the Arts event.
 The InterArts Council is made up of faculty and staff associated with the arts at the College.

 The biennial event is normally an in-person conference for students of all majors to connect with alums working in the world of the arts.
 This year, the event is a virtual, campus-wide dialogue with alums who are established and emerging artists.

 Holding Crafting a Life virtually will not only keep participants safe, it will also allow for more inclusivity than an in-person event.

 “We’re going to have two panels at different times, one in the morning and one at night, so it will allow students and alums all over the world to be able to attend,” said Andrea Lawlor, Clara Willis Phillips assistant professor of English and chair of the InterArts Council.
 “The roundtables will also be recorded for students to access later.”

 Alums who will be speaking at the event include Danielle Monique ’18, the founder and editor in chief of Stellium literary magazine and a Master of Fine Arts candidate at the University of Minnesota.
 Fatima Cadet-Diaby ’16, founder of Loline Stage & Film, a hybrid film/television and theater production company, and a student of film, television and media management at the Sorbonne, is another of the 10 speakers.

 “I don’t remember specific jobs alums were talking about, but I remember people saying that their career paths were also kind of wonky and not linear, and I thought that was hopeful,” she said.